Martha Washington (comics): Happy Birthday, Martha Washington

 A one-shot issue published in 1995, this is a collection of short stories about Martha and some of the many battles she has fought.

-The first story has Martha landing in Manhattan to take out Dictator Beluga.
+The first story Collateral Damage, has Martha landing in Manhattan to take out Dictator Beluga.
 The building she lands in is shelled by PAX (her own side) and she is forced to head to Mercy Hospital with a wounded soldier of the Manhattan military.
 After the man she saved is patched up, they sit down to share a cigarette.
 He reveals to her that Dictator Beluga is dead, assassinated by his inner circle and possibly even by his wife.
 However, PAX does not believe Martha's report and the shelling continues.